-Once you’ve exhausted your four-legged friend (and your own two legs!), head back to one of our dog-friendly cottages by the sea to rest up ready for another day of adventure tomorrow.
+Once you’ve exhausted your four-legged friend (and your own two legs!), head back to one of our dog-friendly Devon cottages by the sea to rest up ready for another day of adventure tomorrow.
+When you’ve read our Devon beach guide, return to our ultimate guide to Devon post to find out all about this fantastic county.

-Which is you're favourite out of these dog-friendly Devon beaches?
+Which is your favourite out of these dog-friendly Devon beaches?

 Dog-friendly beaches in North Devon